kzar/bitratchet-js/README.md

 Records are used to group primitves together, but they are actually are primitives too and follow all the rules that primitives follow.
 Even so records are a powerful tool, they can be nested and take care of all the bit shifting.

-Records are created with a structure object, each field's value must be a primitive.
+Records are created with a structure object, for example:

       Example showing nesting and bit-shifting: